coffee beans

 Rainforest Alliance Certification steps in as the middleman between protecting both the environment and the people.
 Here, there are strict ecological and environmental standards to be followed, plus a commitment to the coffee farmers and their communities.

 Whilst there are plenty of ethical coffee standards out there, not all of them are legally defined.
-So, if you want to really get to grips with the terms used on your coffee labels, head over to our Complete Guide to Ethical Coffee.
+So, if you want to get to grips with the terms used on your coffee labels, head over to our Complete Guide to Ethical Coffee.

 Colombian coffee farmer holding green coffee beans